danmaclean/tao_of_programming/docs/01-Reflection.md

 As you develop programming skills, being able to criticise and find strengths and weaknesses in your and other projects will help you build stronger, better projects.

 Let's think now about criticising each others projects.
 If you are working with a friend (or group of friends) make sure you can find your projects in the Scratch Surprise Studio.
-### An important note on groups of friends

-When you choose a group of friends for this work, its going to be best if you can find someone with whom you can exchange ideas frankly.
-In an academic setting, probably not everyone you could work with will work well as a partner in a critique group.
-A lot of this will depend on different expectations of roles in people from different social and ethnic backgrounds.
-Try to work with someone at a similar professional level, it can be hard to tell someone in a more senior role that they're wrong , and what they say can be taken as 'the right answer' - when all contributions are valuable.
-Be aware too of the influence of a person's background on how they'd express a personal opinion.
-If you're from a place where it feels more natural to go along with the flow, try to find someone you'd be comfortable to express your ideas with.
-Experiment with sharing views over written media, rather than face to face.

 ### What is appropriate criticism?